Rick Perry: Gun ownership

-Perry has an A+ rating from the National Rifle Association.
+Perry has an A+ rating from the NRA Political Victory Fund.
 He possesses a Concealed Carry License (CCL) and has signed a number of bills that increased CCL access.

 Mexico border

 In 2005, Perry launched Operation Linebacker, which was intended to prevent terrorists from exploiting the Texas-Mexico border.
 There was no evidence that terrorists attempted to exploit the border.
 Perry touted the border security efforts as he campaigned for re-election.
-During Perry's governorship, he launched additional operations and persuaded the Texas legislature to devote more taxpayers resources to border security.
+During Perry's governorship, he launched additional operations and persuaded the Texas legislature to devote more taxpayers' resources to border security.
 According to a 2022 investigative report by the Texas Tribune, "The way the governors and their administrations have tracked success has fluctuated over the years, offering little clarity into whether the state is closer to securing the border today than it was nearly 20 years ago.
-Neither the governor’s office nor the DPS, the main agency leading border security efforts, can provide a full breakdown of the state-led operations since 2005, their duration, their cost to taxpayers and their accomplishments."
+Neither the governor's office nor the DPS, the main agency leading border security efforts, can provide a full breakdown of the state-led operations since 2005, their duration, their cost to taxpayers and their accomplishments."

 During a large surge in illegal immigration through the U.S. southern border in the summer of 2014, Perry criticized U.S. President Barack Obama, saying the surge was "a humanitarian crisis that he has the ability to stop".
 On July 21, 2014, Perry announced he would send in 1,000 National Guard troops to secure the border.
 Although illegal immigration levels declined over 70% after Perry deployed the National Guard, PolitiFact.com rated his claim that the decline resulted from the surge as "mostly false".

 In 2016, The Texas Tribune wrote that "Perry has long been a critic of building a wall or fence along the border."
 After Trump won the Republican presidential nomination in 2016, Perry fully embraced Trump's proposed border wall.